City of Maitland

 The City of Maitland is a local government area in the lower Hunter region of New South Wales, Australia.
 The area is situated adjacent to the New England Highway and the Hunter railway line.

-The mayor of the City of Maitland is Cr.
-Philip Penfold, a Liberal party turned Independent politician.
+The mayor of the City of Maitland is Philip Penfold, a former Liberal party member turned Independent politician.

 The deputy mayor of the City of Maitland is Cr.
-Mike Yarrington, a member of Mayor Penfold's Independent party.
+Mike Yarrington, a member of Mayor Penfold's Independent team.
 The previous Deputy Mayor was Cr.
-Bill Hackney, who once aspired to be a member of the Liberal party, but was elected to Council as part of Mayor Penfold's Independent party.
+Bill Hackney, who once applied to be a member of the Liberal party, but was elected to Council as part of Mayor Penfold's Independent team.

-The current General Manager is Mr Jeff Smith.
+The current General Manager is Jeff Smith.

+History

+Before 1944, the Maitland area was governed by three separate municipalities; West Maitland, East Maitland, and Morpeth.
+In July 1944, these municipalities (along with parts of nearby shires such as Bolwarra, Tarro and Kearsley) were amalgamated to form the Municipality of Maitland.

+Council dismissal

+In 1997 Maitland City Council was dismissed after an inquiry into governance problems within the council.
+The Department of Local Government conducted public hearings in Maitland between August and September 1997, with councillors, council staff and members of the public.
+The inquiry's findings led the Minister for Local Government to recommend that the offices of the Mayor and all councillors be declared vacant.

+Following the dismissal, the Governor appointed an Administrator to run the council's affairs.
+The Administrator remained in that role until the next scheduled local government elections in September 1999, effectively placing Maitland under administrative management rather than elected council control for nearly two years.

 Proposed amalgamation

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended the merger of a number of adjoining councils.
 In the initial proposal, the City of Maitland was not included in any amalgamation proposals.
 However, following the lodging of an alternate proposal by Mid-Coast Council Council to amalgamate the Gloucester, Great Lakes and Greater Taree councils, the NSW Minister for Local Government proposed a merger between the Dungog Shire with the City of Maitland.
 In February 2017, the NSW Government announced that it will not proceed with the proposed amalgamation.